trakerr-com/trakerr-javascript/README.md

 Get your application events and errors to Trakerr via the *Trakerr API*.

 - API version: 1.0.0
-- SDK version: 1.0.0
+- SDK version: 1.0.2

 ## Frameworks supported
-- browserify/webpack etc.
+- grunt.js (if you want to build from source)
 - jquery
 - nodejs